belareeis/belareeis/README.md

 ## ISABELA REIS
 I am currently pursuing a degree in Computer Engineering at the Federal University of Bahia (UFBA), with a technical background in Computing from IFBA.
-I have a strong passion for mathematics and physics, with a particular interest in backend development and hardware engineering.
+I have a strong passion for mathematics and physics, with a particular interest in backend development, data science and hardware engineering.
 I'm eager to expand my knowledge and skills in these areas and contribute to innovative projects.

 ## CONTACTS
 <div>